 Rebekah was a full-time college student in April 2015 when she was run over while in a marked crosswalk.
 She was thrown onto the windshield of a Jeep Cherokee, knocked to the ground, run over with the front tires, and then dragged about 20 feet.
 The vehicle came to a stop with the back-passenger tire on top of Rebekah’s back.
 Several bystanders were able to lift the vehicle up to remove Rebekah from being trapped.

 Rebekah’s family contacted Davis Law Group, P.S., just days after the incident.
-Attorney Chris Davis and the legal team quickly began investigating and preparing a claim against the at-fault driver.
+Pedestrian accident attorney Chris Davis and his award-winning legal team quickly began investigating and preparing a claim against the at-fault driver.
 We learned that shortly before the collision, Rebekah had been offered a job at her school.
 To support her claim of lost employment, we were able to secure a letter from the school administrator that documented the position that had been offered to her prior to the collision.

 In addition to a loss of potential wage earnings, we also requested consideration of the loss of benefits as well, including health, pension, vacation, etc. To do this, we asked the prospective employer to provide a benefit rate/percentage of the annual salary.
 Rebekah also missed a substantial amount of time from her studies, and we obtained a letter from her academic counselor outlining her class schedule for that specific academic year.
 Rebekah’s injuries forced her to discontinue her planned class schedule, thus, incurring additional tuition fees.